Is Nassau Bahamas Safe for Cruise Passengers? A Law Enforcement Perspective

 At the Beach or Attractions:

-• Use an RFID-blocking wallet or money belt for cash and cards
+- Use an RFID-blocking money belt for cash and cards — worn under your clothing, not in a bag

 Returning to the Ship:

-Nassau is absolutely worth visiting.
+Nassau Bahamas cruise safety comes down to this: Nassau is absolutely worth visiting..
 The beaches are genuinely beautiful, Atlantis is a world-class resort experience, and the local culture and food are worth exploring.
 The vast majority of cruise passengers have wonderful experiences there every day.

 What Nassau requires — more than some other Caribbean ports — is a baseline level of situational awareness that you should have at any tourist destination.
 The same habits that protect you in Times Square protect you in Nassau.
 Stay aware.
 Use official transportation.
 Secure your valuables.
 Trust your instincts.